Updated March 20, 2023

-FTP is a well-established protocol that enables the exchange of data files between computers through TCP/IP network (internet).
+FTP is a well-established protocol that enables the exchange of data files between computers through a TCP/IP network (internet).
 A Protocol stipulates a standard set of rules and regulations for interaction between network devices in a network environment.
 The FTP protocol uses port 21 in the server for communicating with users.

-The large Business organization hosts its own FTP server environment for sharing large files with their vendors, dealers, and other stakeholders.
+The large Business organization hosts its own FTP server environment for sharing large files with its vendors, dealers, and other stakeholders.
 The files will be uploaded by respective departments into their FTP server and shared with others.
-Medium and small scale businesses can avail FTP hosted services to share files with their customers.
+Medium and small scale businesses can avail of FTP hosted services to share files with their customers.
 FTP hosted services are offered in the cloud as well.

 What Does FTP Servers Do?

 FTP client software will have to be installed on the client computer.
 Logging into the server happens through this client software.
 Username and Password are sent to the servers using FTP commands, and the server sends back the status of login as a message.
 Some FTP servers provide login/password-free access for downloading and uploading files using an anonymous user id.

 Communication with servers is established through active and passive modes.
 Inactive mode, the client being available within the firewall, establishes a direct data channel with the server for data transfer, whereas in passive mode, the client being outside the firewall, uses indirect connection established with the server using IP number and port number it gets using PASV command.

 In FTP, Data is transferred over the network in four different data representations:

 - ASCII: Data is converted into 8-bit, 128 Characters set ASCII code before the transfer, and this method is used to exchange plain text, numbers and special characters.